sf105/sttp-book/chapters/testing-techniques/structural-testing.md

 Note how agnostic this CFG representation is.
 You can even build CFGs of program written in different languages.
 They might even look the same!

+{% hint style='working' %}
-{% set todo = "record a video explaining how to build CFGs" %}
+record a video explaining how to build CFGs
-{% include "/includes/todo.md" %}
+{% endhint %}